From face masks to free school meals: Boris Johnson’s five biggest U-turns on Covid

 “I want to be clear, we don't want to ban Christmas,” Johnson told a press conference on 16 December.
 “And I think that would be frankly inhuman and against the instincts of many people in this country.”

-Cabinet minister Robert Jenrick had also said the government couldn’t “legislate for every eventuality” and so the Christmas relaxation rules would remain “unchanged”, despite calls for them to be toughened amid rising Covid cases, reports the BBC.
+Cabinet minister Robert Jenrick had also said the government couldn’t “legislate for every eventuality” and so the Christmas relaxation rules would remain “unchanged”, despite calls for them to be toughened amid rising Covid cases, reported the BBC.

 But relaxation rules were scrapped entirely for large parts of the south-east, while for the rest of England, households were only able to mix on Christmas Day.